 New to their positions - but they've got a lot in store: Isabelle Adelt (CFO) and Sebastian Heiner (CTO).
 What convinced them about FUCHS and what would they like to tackle first?
 Three questions, three answers of the new members of the Executive Board.

-FUCHS is known as a leader in technology and innovation.
+in technology and innovation.
 I'd like to strengthen this position together with the FUCHS team.